AndrewC160/nextflow_CutNRun/README.md

 #### Gene annotation GTF

---gene_gtf hg38_genes.gtf
+`--gene_gtf hg38_genes.gtf`

-GTF file of gene annotations, for instance from UCSC GoldenPath This file should also be bgzipped and indexed.
+GTF file of gene annotations, for instance from [UCSC GoldenPath](https://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/genes/hg38.knownGene.gtf.gz) This file should also be bgzipped and indexed.

 ## Execution

+The cutNrun.nf script is the workflow for the pipeline.
+When run, this script will subsequently call module scripts (stored in the modules directory) that contain specific steps for each process.
+Additional R scripts that will be called are included in the R folder, including a parameterized RMarkdown that will be used to generate an output document.

-The Nextflow pipeline is executed within the `conda` environment using the command:
+The Nextflow pipeline is executed (within the active `conda` environment) using the command:
 ```
 nextflow run cutNrun.nf \
   --sample_table <sample_table> \